 Look for a toner that will work to unclog pores, prevent breakouts, and dissolve blackheads over time.
-If you are prone to getting super dry skin, try water soluble formulas, and if you are prone to getting super oily skin, it is best to stick with an oil soluble formula to control the amount of oil your skin retains.
+If you are prone to getting super dry skin, try water-soluble formulas.

 Step 3: Serum

-Opt for a serum filled with hyaluronic acid which pulls water from the air into your skin to plump it up and keep it hydrated while you sleep at night so that your skin will wake the next morning feeling extra fresh and clean.
+Opt for a facial serum filled with hyaluronic acid, which pulls water from the air into your skin to plump it up and keep it hydrated while you sleep at night so that your skin will wake the next morning feeling extra fresh and clean.

 Step 4: Eye Cream

-Eye creams tend to be lighter and thinner than face moisturizers so make sure to apply them before you slather on your lotions and oils.
+Eye creams tend to be lighter and thinner than face moisturizers, so make sure to apply them before you slather on your lotions and oils.
 For best results, consistency is critical.
 Regular use of eye cream over time will keep the eyelid skin elastic and will significantly improve fine lines or collagen loss in your skin.